User Account System

 - Counting users in configurable time windows, optionally excluding banned accounts

-- Listing users with filters on email, group, ban status, and registration time, plus aggregate OAuth provider names for quick scanning
+- Listing users with filters on email, attributes, ban status, and registration time, plus aggregate OAuth provider names for quick scanning

-- Showing detailed account state (profile, auth flags, login methods, MFA) for a specific user (as shown in the
+- Showing detailed account state (account info, login methods, MFA) for a specific user (as shown in the

-ShowUserDetailimplementation above) - Removing login methods while keeping at least one usable path, editing profile basics, banning/unbanning, and forcibly removing TOTP when users are locked out
+ShowUserDetailimplementation above) - Removing login methods while keeping at least one usable path, editing account basics, banning/unbanning, and forcibly removing TOTP when users are locked out

 All administrative operations follow the RBAC pattern established in the Manage module, where each operation implements AdminOperation with role restrictions and audit logging: